ismael-mendoza/ismael-mendoza.github.io/projects.md

 permalink: /projects/
 ---

-You can find details about what I'm currently working on here below.
+You can find details about what I'm currently working on below.

 ## Statistcal framework for Galaxy-Halo Connection on N-body Simulations